Why is remarketing key in dealerships' used vehicle stock?

 Real images of the car

-Direct and urgent messages: "Last units", "Offer until the end of the month"
+Direct, urgent messages: "Last units", "Offer until the end of the month"

-4.4 Monitoring and optimization
+4.4 Tracking and optimisation

 Review CTR, conversions, time on site

-Adjust creatives or frequency of impressions
+Adjust creatives or impression frequency

 5.1 Key KPIs